Eliasdb/eDB/README.md

 ## 1. Project Goal

-I am building a platform housing multiple applications where users can make an account and subscribe to different applications.
+I am building a platform housing multiple applications where users can make an account and subscribe to the apps and launch them.

 ## 2. Setup